awslabs/amazon-emr-cli/README.md

 This command performs the following actions:

-- packages your project dependencies into a python virtual environment
+- Packages your project dependencies into a python virtual environment
 - Uploads the Spark entrypoint and packaged dependencies to S3
 - Starts an EMR Serverless job
 - Waits for the job to run to a successful completion!

 And you're done.
-Feel free to modify the project to experiement with different things.
+Feel free to modify the project to experiment with different things.
 You can simply re-run the command above to re-package and re-deploy your job.

 ## pyspark code

 In many organizations, PySpark is the primary language for writing Spark jobs.
 But Python projects can be structured in a variety of ways – a single `.py` file, `requirements.txt`, `setup.py` files, or even `poetry` configurations.
 EMR CLI aims to bundle your PySpark code the same way regardless of which system you use.

-## Spark scala code
+## Spark scala code (coming)

 While Spark Scala or Java code will be more standard from a packaging perspective, it's still useful to able to easily deploy and run your jobs across multiple EMR environments.

-## Spark SQL
+## Spark SQL (coming)

 Want to just write some `.sql` files and have those deployed?
 No problem.